martinrombach88/city_weather_search/README.md

 3. Implement the background changer (complete)
 4. Implement the auto complete feature (complete)
 5. Implement keyboard controls on the autocomplete feature. (complete)
+6. Implement media queries and make the site responsive.

 Future Updates:
 1. Improve the background designs with a consultation from a designer
+2. Rebuild in a modular way.